 90-100 - Excellent.
-An outstanding performance in which the student demonstrates maximum understanding of the required skills for his/her level.
+An outstanding performance in which the student demonstrates maximum understanding of the required skills for their level.

 85-89 - Very Good.
-Exceeds more than average performance in language skills and has achieved an understanding of the required skills for his/her level.
+Exceeds more than average performance in language skills and has achieved an understanding of the required skills for their level.